JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCanvasApps.md

     ![](Images/Lab2-UsingPowerFxInCanvasApps/E2_25.png)

 22. Repeat step 21, but this time, search and tick the box for the following fields.
-Once all fields are ticked, click on the **Add** button:
+If any other fields are ticked, make sure they are unticked.
+Once all required fields are ticked, click on the **Add** button:

     - **Last Name**
     - **Email**